Jay991/diffbot-php-client/README.md

+*__Note__: This library is now deprecated and outdated.
+For the version 3 API client, and for a more robust architecture, please see [this one](https://github.com/Swader/diffbot-php-client) instead (currently in beta).
+As soon as the new library is out of beta, it will fully replace this one.*

 # PHP client for the Diffbot API

 The Diffbot PHP interface is a class, named *diffbot*.
 You can create one or